openai/procgen/README.md

 env = ProcgenGym3Env(num=1, env_name="coinrun", start_level=0, num_levels=1)
 ```

+To render with the gym3 environment, pass `render_mode="rgb_array"`.
+If you wish to view the output, use a `gym3.ViewerWrapper`.

 ## Saving and loading the environment state

 If you are using the gym3 interface, you can save and load the environment state: